user95f85f/video-gaming/README.md

 Linux dominates in Action Roleplaying Games (think: Diablo 1, Diablo 2, and Dota 2), and First-person Shooters (think CS:GO and Team Fortress 2).

+Therefore if you want MMORPG's you'll want to go with either.
+Therefore if you want Action RP'ing games you'll want to go with Linux Therefore if you want Shooter games you'll want Linux Therefore if you want Battle Royale games you'll want Windows Therefore if you want Open World games you'll want Windows